els2155/usa_allergies/README.md

 # allergies_twitter_gtrends
 Content for "Internet-based surveillance to track the prevalence of seasonal allergies across the US."

-This is the persistent version with DOI
+This is the persistent version with DOI; maintained version can be found at fiererlab/allergies_twitter_gtrends

 ## Data
 ### California HHS Data